Day of triumph turned to day of tragedy for honor student

 “I drove like a bat out of hell,” he said.
 “My baby was in trouble.”

 “There was more than 100 people out there waiting.
 It was chaotic,” he said of the scene at the school.
-He grew impatient with the police response and even raised the idea of rushing into the school with other bystanders.
+He grew impatient with the police response and even raised the idea of rushing inside with other bystanders.

-Cazares said his niece followed an ambulance to the hospital and saw Jacklyn taken inside.
-The entire family soon joined and pressed hospital officials for information for nearly three hours.
-They begged, cried and showed them photos of their daughter.
-Finally, a pastor, police officer and a doctor met with them.
+Cazares said his niece followed an ambulance to the hospital and saw Jacklyn being taken inside.
+The entire family soon arrived and pressed hospital officials for information for nearly three hours.
+They begged, cried and showed photos of Jacklyn.
+Finally, a pastor, police officer and a doctor came to them.

 “My wife asked the question, ‘Is she alive or is she passed?’”
 Cazares said.
 “They were like, ‘No, she’s gone.’”

-Note: This story has been corrected to show Lexi’s last name is Rubio, not Aniyah.